Amendments to Forest Conservation Act will affect rights of locals, say Left activists | Headlines

 Amendments to Forest Conservation Act will affect rights of locals, say Left activists

-All India Kisan Sabha and Bhumi Adhikar Andolan on Tuesday demanded that the government should withdraw a Bill to amend the Forest Conservation Act, saying it will affect the right of locals.The Left-backed organisations announced a nationwide protest on June 30 against the Bill.Addressing a press conference here, activists from the two groups said the proposed amendment will destroy the essence of the Act.The Forest Conservation Act is being amended.
+The All India Kisan Sabha and Bhumi Adhikar Andolan have demanded that the government should withdraw a Bill to amend the Forest Conservation Act, saying it will affect the right of locals.The Left-backed organisations have also announced a nationwide protest on June 30 against the Bill.Addressing a press conference here on Tuesday, activists from the two groups said the proposed amendment will destroy the essence of the Act.The Forest Conservation Act is being amended.

 - Country: